-The Alliance for Children and Families has established two memorial funds in the name of Peter Goldberg, former president and CEO.
+The Alliance for Strong Families and Communities has established two memorial funds in the name of Peter Goldberg, former president and CEO.

 They have been created to sustain Goldberg’s visionary leadership and carry on his passion for positive, transformative change within the human services industry.

 - Peter B. Goldberg Intellectual Capital Seed Fund.
 Supports the exploration of innovative ideas and the development of projects designed to generate intellectual capital.

 - Peter B. Goldberg Innovation Fund.
 This fund, within the Alliance’s endowment fund, uses current, planned, and deferred gifts to continue Goldberg’s innovative spirit in perpetuity.

 Donations can be made online or by mail/fax.